Videogame: Five Nights at Freddy's

 , and the iTunes App Store

-The game's success ensured the release of a sequel, Five Nights at Freddy's 2
+The game's surprise success ensured the release of two sequels: Five Nights at Freddy's 2

 Five Night's At Freddy's provides examples of:

 - Adult Fear: Those slightly off-putting animatronics have been disturbing parents for years, but kids still come to the pizzeria and have parties.
-The fact that at least five were possibly murdered here, and the animatronics subsequently developed a foul smell and became stained with "blood and mucus," doesn't help matters.
+The fact that at least five were murdered - and seemingly stuffed into the animatronic suits - on restaurant grounds, and the animatronics subsequently developed a foul smell and became stained with "blood and mucus," doesn't help matters.

 - For that matter, the murders themselves.
 A psycho dressing up as a kid-friendly character, luring a child into a back room, and brutally murdering him/her is practically lifted from parents' nightmare.